Roles and responsibilities during emergencies

 ISC's role and responsibilities

-ISC works with provincial and territorial governments to ensure First Nations have access to comparable emergency assistance services available to other residents in their respective jurisdiction.
-The provinces are responsible for emergency management within their areas of jurisdiction and therefore have the expertise and capacity to deliver these services on behalf of ISC.
+ISC works with provincial and territorial governments through service agreements to ensure First Nations have access to comparable emergency assistance services available to other people residing in Canada.
+Provinces are responsible for emergency management within their areas of jurisdiction and therefore have expertise and capacity to deliver these services on behalf of ISC.

-How ISC supports First Nation communities during emergencies
+How ISC supports First Nations communities during emergencies

 To ensure First Nations have the assistance they need within the broader provincial or territorial emergency management system, ISC is in regular contact with provincial and territorial emergency management officials.